-Projects recently competed by the City Planning Section.
-On the Current Projects page, see what we are working on right now.
+Projects recently completed by the City Planning Section.
+Visit the Current Projects page, to see what we are working on right now.

 - Signs and Terminology update – On October 2, 2017 the Missoula City Council held a public hearing regarding and adopting amendments to the Signs (20.75) and Terminology (20.100) sections of Title 20 Zoning, bringing the sections into compliance with a US Supreme court decision requiring all sign codes across the country to be content-neutral in their application.
 Additional amendments included updating the sections to be consistent with other Municipal codes, and clarifying language were also adopted.
 The current Signs (20.75) and Terminology (20.100) regulations can be found online in Title 20.

 - Brooks Street Corridor Study Plan Complete - The City of Missoula Development Services, with assistance from New Mobility West, the Missoula Redevelopment Agency, Missoula Urban Transportation District, Missoula Midtown Association, and PUMA (Progressive Urban Management Associates) seeks to identify approaches that can help Brooks Street become a more transit and pedestrian-friendly corridor.
 Development along the corridor is underway and the time is right to begin considering opportunities to improve transportation and development planning in the area.